Warmth at Christmas

 "What do you mean?
 It's a Jiffy mix.
 All I gotta do is mix it together in a bowl."

 Teacher mode was about to come out.
 Sariah was already in an irritable mood.
-This lecture was not about to bring brightness to her bitter emotions.
+This lecture was not about bringing brightness to her bitter emotions.

-"You know good and well," continued Rodric, "that you don't mix it like that.
+"You know good and well," continued Dad, "that you don't mix it like that.
 Why would you put the eggs and milk in first?
 Why would you only mix one box at time?
-All you have to do is take all the boxes, mix them together with three eggs and one cup of milk and it will be fine."
+All you have to do is take all the boxes, mix them together with three eggs and one cup of milk and it will be fine!"

 Putting the remaining ingredients in the bowl, Sariah had a face twisted in consternation.
-Noticing this, Rodric decided to find out why she had an attitude.
+Noticing this, Rod decided to find out why she had an attitude--not understanding his involvement in her mood.

 "Well, I don't like the fact that you are treating me like a child.
 I know how to make cornbread from the box.

-By this time smoke is coming out of his ears and incredulity is a fragrance fermenting in the air around them as tears topple into the batter of cornbread from Sariah's face.
+By this time smoke came out of his ears and incredulity flagrantly fermented in the air around them as tears toppled into the batter of cornbread from Sariah's face.

 "Dad, I did not mean it like that.
 I was..."